kamilbakierzynski/js_discord_bot/README.md

 # Discord Bot with users statistics, League of Legends API and Dashboard.

 ## About:
 Made as a side project for me and my friends during my first steps in JavaScript.
 Made using [Discord.js](https://discord.js.org/#/) and Bootsrap studio for Dashboard.
 It was made for personal use but if you would like to use it go on.
-Some of the functionality is hardcoded so it needs to be changed.
-I'm working on this to make it more versatile.
 It probably contains some bugs and it's not perfect.
 If you've spotted something please file an issue.

 **Best to use with your small group of friends.**
 **Right now it won't work great on big servers with multiple channels and hundreds of users.**